What do the Police Advisory Panels do?

 Before entering the field of Criminology, Heather graduated summa cum laude from Birmingham City University, School of Law.
 During her law studies, Heather interned with The People’s Law Office in Chicago, IL. where she assisted attorneys in a civil lawsuit against the Chicago Police Department over the torture of more than one-hundred African-American men in the 1980s, as well as with a final death penalty appeal in Indiana.
 Heather has also supervised students on the University of Cambridge’s Death Penalty Clinic and worked as a Graduate Teaching Assistant at the University of Manchester, teaching criminal law and criminal justice studies.Where can I find Police Advisory Panel reports?

 The Independent Police Advisory Panel reports can be found here.

 2017 Annual Report (coming soon)

-You can keep up to date with both police advisory panels through their quarterly newsletter:
+You can keep up to date with both police advisory panels through their newsletter: